ssabug/choppah/README.md

 The two small unnamed buttons are XMLconfig **load** (left) and **write** (right)

-**NOTE :** Theres a bug on some combo boxes : sometimes the button doesnt change the value.The workaround is to click on the combobox (not on the arrow) then reclick here again,then you can change values with Up/Down keys.
+**NOTE :** Theres a bug on some combo boxes : sometimes the button doesnt change the value.The workaround is to click on the combobox (not on the arrow) then reclick here again,then you can change values with **Up/Down keys**.

 ## Requirements
 JUCE Version 7.0.7